ncounter/laminate/README.md

 * `warning`
 * `error`

 By default all levels are enabled.
 Whenever a log level function is called, it receives a string message, it prepares a `POST` request and it forwards the message to the set `URL`, injecting in the `POST` data the `log level` information.
-At the same time, all the same correspondant levels are available but disabled for the `console` to be shown.
+At the same time, all the same correspondant levels are available and enabled for the `console` to be shown.
 The enable/disable can be toggled by config parameters.

 **Note**: each log level function returns the `Promise` that sends the `POST` request, this way it is possible to add a `.then()` slice in order to apply some other action on the `response` (if any) from the server after storing the log message.
 See an example below:
 ```javascript